fayesadev/food-tracking-app/ReadMe.md

 # Nutritionship

 A space-themed customizable food tracking app that is personalized to the user based on their fitness goals.
 Users can toggle between different modes of tracking and dashboard viewing.
-Built with React.
+Tech Stack: Javascript, React, PostgreSQL, MaterialUI, TailwindCSS.

 ## Final Product